 - Hotel pick-up and drop-off in Milan

-- Transfers by luxury air-conditioned minivan (or coach on demand)
+- Transfers by private air-conditioned minivan (or car on demand)

 What’s Not Included

 - Gratuities (optional)